 The first part of the research is concerned with the identification of relevant comparison methods for multivariate time series.
-The major part of the research deals with the evaluation of an advanced comparison method based on indexing.
+The major research is the evaluation of an advanced comparison method based on indexing.
 Another important part is the investigation of the importance of the used axis scale.
 Differences between linear and logarithmic scale are analyzed for effects on user performance.

-The major part of this work is a comparative study about three visual comparison methods (visualization types) for multivariate time series.
+The major goal of this work is a comparative study about three visual comparison methods (visualization types) for multivariate time series.
 The three tested comparison methods are juxtaposition, superimposition and indexing.
 24 test persons participated in the study.
 Each participant had to complete 14 tasks for each one of the three visualization types.
 The task completion time and the task correctness for every task were measured and later used for statistical analyses.